제네시스는 전방 감지 카메라와 전방 레이더 신호를 모두 활용하는 자동 긴급 제동 시스템을*

 • It will not detect any objects other than cars, including but not limited to walls, trees, bridges, guard rails, road signs, bicycles, motorcycles, boxes, animals, pedestrians or unusually shaped vehicles.

-• For Autonomous Emergency Braking to work, vehicle operators must ensure the radar (center of grille) and camera (upper windshield) surfaces are clean and clear of dirt or debris, ice/snow, stickers, labels, markings or any issue that affects forward "vision".
+• For Automatic Emergency Braking to work, vehicle operators must ensure the radar (center of grille) and camera (upper windshield) surfaces are clean and clear of dirt or debris, ice/snow, stickers, labels, markings or any issue that affects forward "vision".